Inspiring Environmental and Climate Action Through Art

 During the last decade, artists have increasingly turned toward addressing social and ecological issues linked to the climate crisis, including food access, melting glaciers, and deforestation.
 This work packs an emotional punch that’s difficult to ignore – documenting a pressing reality and inspiring action.

-The Institute of the Environment’s Inspiring Environmental and Climate Action Through Art program coordinates and supports student research and learning opportunities through partnerships centered around art as a medium to amplify awareness of climate change.
+The Institute of the Environment’s Inspiring Environmental and Climate Action Through Art program coordinates and supports student research and learning opportunities through partnerships centered around art as a medium to amplify awareness of environmental issues and climate change.

-The inaugural project, the California Climate Art Trail, is adding to the urgent conversation around climate change.
+Our California Climate Art Trail is adding to the urgent conversation around climate change.
 We’re partnering with students, youth groups, educators, farmers, agricultural organizations, and industry to create a series of murals throughout California showing how climate change affects agricultural communities and how these communities are combating the climate crisis.